AsgardCms/Platform/readme.md

 Since Cartalyst Sentinel isn't free, you can't use it for all projects, check out their [license page](https://cartalyst.com/license?utm_source=asgard-cms&utm_medium=readme&utm_campaign=asgard-cms) to know exactly what's permitted.

 After the installation process you can also implement other User/Role drivers if needed.
-Refere to the documentation to know how.
+Refer to the documentation to know how.

 ## Getting started